 Real-user monitoring offers real-time insight into user experiences by detailing request journeys, including interactions with various services.
 This monitoring, whether synthetic or recorded sessions, helps keep an eye on APIs, third-party services, browser errors, user demographics, and application performance.

-With the ability to visualize system health and request journeys, IT, DevSecOps, and SRE teams can easily troubleshoot potential issues and recover from failures.
+With the ability to visualize system health and request journeys, IT, DevSecOps, and SRE teams can quickly troubleshoot potential issues and recover from failures.

 Throwing AI into the mix makes everything better.